Complete moduli of cubic threefolds and their intermediate Jacobians: Extending the intermediate Jacobian map versus extending the Prym map

 We are also interested in deforming linear spaces along with the hypersurface.
 Given a linear space $\ell \subseteq X\subseteq \mathbb P^n$ of dimension $m$, define $\operatorname{Def}_{(X\hookrightarrow \mathbb P^n,\ell)}$ to be the associated deformation functor.
 Let $F(\mathcal X)\to B_{X\hookrightarrow \mathbb P^n}$ be the relative Fano scheme of linear subspaces of dimension $m$ for $\mathcal X\to B_{X\hookrightarrow \mathbb P^n}$, and let $\mathcal L$ be the universal family of linear spaces, in the sense that we have a diagram

 inducing a morphism

-that is formally smooth and an isomorphism of tangent spaces.
+that is formally smooth and an isomorphism on tangent spaces.
+In other words, Fano schemes of linear spaces are examples of Hilbert schemes, which are representable.
 In fact, in the case of cubic threefolds and lines, if we take $\ell$ to be a non-special line on a cubic threefold $X$ with allowable singularities, and set $F^{ns}(\mathcal X)$ to be the locus of non-special lines, then we still have that

 is formally smooth and an isomorphism of tangent spaces.